Skip to content

 Integration User License

-The Integration User license is NOT deprecated — it is actively supported.
+The Integration User license is not deprecated.
 Introduced in Spring ‘23, each Enterprise/Unlimited org receives 5 free Integration User licenses.
 These are API-only licenses designed for system-to-system integrations.
-Additional licenses can be purchased at approximately $10/user/month.
+Additional licenses cost approximately $10/user/month.
 Use these instead of consuming a full Salesforce license for integration users.

 What NOT to Focus On